BillHertzing/ATAP.Utilities/SolutionDocumentation/Security Shift-Left.md

 # Security in the Libraries, Packages and CI/CD pipeline

-If you are viewing this `Security Shift-Left.md` in GitHub, [here is this same Security Shift-Left on the documentation site](http://nope.com/nope.html)
+If you are viewing this `Security Shift-Left.md` file in GitHub, here is this same [Security Shift-Left](http://nope.com/nope.html) on the documentation site.

 ## <a id="Introduction" />Introduction

 Security is everyone's business in software development.
 The applications and libraries being developed as 'product' should have security as a first-class citizen.
 Automated scanning tools should, during the build, inspect and analyze the code being developed for known security flaws and best practices.
 The 3rd-party SW being used in the product (the items in the Software Bill of Materials (SWBOM)) should report their compliance with security best practices, and these 3rd party softwares and their security score should made available in the build artifacts included in the 'product' packages.

-While there are multiple security concerns in an organizations, this document is going to focus on securing the 'secrets' that are used in the Development and CI/CD process to produce an application.
+There are multiple security concerns in an organizations.
+This document is going to focus on securing the 'secrets' that are used in the Development and CI/CD process to produce an application.
 ToDo: Add a reference to another document that focuses on securing user information within a generated application.

 Every organization has "secrets" that are used in the Development and CI/CD processes.
 These secrets must be protected, because they are often linked to 3rd-party software that costs money to execute.
 Loss and then misuse of the secrets could cost an organization a lot of money.